AgnostiqHQ/covalent/doc/source/concepts/api_concepts.rst

 The Covalent SDK
 #################

 The Covalent SDK exists to enable compute-intensive workloads, such as ML training and testing, to run as server-managed workflows.
 To accomplish this, the workload is broken down into tasks that are arranged in a workflow.
-This page explains how this is done.
+The tasks and the workflow are Python functions decorated with Covalent's *electron* and *lattice* interfaces, respectively.

 .. _Electron: